eelispeltola/ubuntu-configuration/README.md

 source $HOME/.bashrc
 ```

+After adding these scripts to .bashrc, you might want to go through it and remove the duplicates that were already there for some  of the commands.

 ## Git configuration

 Enter your name and email for Git here, and generate an SSH key for Github/Gitlab.